Cxmrykk/Wilt-CLI/README.md

     -r, --reset-config               Resets the configuration file
 ```

-### Configure
+### Configuration
 Upon first execution, the program will generate a directory in the home folder containing `history.txt` and `config.json`.
 You can change the parameters in `config.json` as you like.
-Currently `top_k` and `top_p` are disabled.
 A list of parameters and their functionality can be found in the [Petals Chat Repository](https://github.com/petals-infra/chat.petals.dev#http-api-apiv1).

 ### Example
 ```sh